IAEA safeguards: Department of Safeguards

-Safeguards activities are undertaken and by the Department of Safeguards, a separate department within the International Atomic Energy Agency.
-The Department is headed by Deputy Director General and Head of the Department of Safeguards Massimo Aparo.
+Safeguards activities are undertaken by the Department of Safeguards, a separate department within the International Atomic Energy Agency.
+The department is headed by Deputy Director General and Head of the Department of Safeguards Massimo Aparo.
 The mission statement of the Department of Safeguards is: "The primary role of the {Safeguard} Department is to administer and implement IAEA safeguards.
 It also contributes to nuclear arms control and disarmament, by responding to requests for verification and technical assistance associated with related agreements and arrangements."
-The Department is organized into operations divisions, which include the inspectors that conduct safeguards inspections in the IAEA's member states to confirm that they are living up to their NPT commitments, and support divisions, that provide the tools and services for the safeguards inspectors to complete their mission.
+The department is organized into operations divisions, which include the inspectors that conduct safeguards inspections in the IAEA's member states to confirm that they are living up to their NPT commitments, and support divisions, that provide the tools and services for the safeguards inspectors to complete their mission.
 Safeguards inspections compare a state's nuclear program, as declared to the IAEA, to observed nuclear activities in the country.
 The Divisions of Operations are organized as follows: